Curriculum

 -

-By the end of this course, your learners will be able to do the following:- Interpret civil and criminal laws related to healthcare
+- Interpret civil and criminal laws related to healthcare

 - Assess ethical issues healthcare professionals face today